Migrating OpenShift Applications Using Migration Toolkit for Containers and F5 CloudServices GSLB

-In CAM 1.2, it will be possible to have pre- or post-migration hooks.
+In Migration Toolkit for Containers 1.2, it will be possible to have pre- or post-migration hooks.
 Hooks are simply a container that can run before or after a migration, allowing you to run an Ansible Playbook, or any other script of your choice.
 Using those hooks, it will be really easy to send a callback to F5 when a migration begins, or when a migration is successfully completed.
 As an example, you could then decide to send traffic to a temporary site while your migration maintenance is in progress, and ensure full, automatic control of your traffic for each migrated application.

 Combining F5 CloudServices GSLB and the Red Hat cluster application migration tool is a great way to get full application mobility between all your OpenShift clusters.